The King's Community Church is committed to protecting your privacy.

 We use personal data to comply with the requirements of law and as required in other exceptional circumstances.

-Under exceptional circumstances, we may be required by law to provide personal data to law enforcement agencies.
-E.g CCTV footage.
+Under specific circumstances, we may be required by law to provide personal data to law enforcement agencies.
+E.g. CCTV footage.

 How long do we keep personal data?